-Ruins of such an ancient stone bridge can be found at across the Kala Oya bodering Anuradhapura and Kurunegala districts some kilometers downstream from the Rajanganaya reservoir in the remote village called Thimbiripokuna.
+Ruins of such an ancient stone bridge can be found at across the Kala Oya bordering Anuradhapura and Puttalam Districts some kilometres downstream from the Rajanganaya reservoir in the remote village called Thimbiripokuna.
 According the the research paper “පුරාණ ශ්රී ලංකාවේ ශෛලමය පාලම් නිර්මාණ කිහිපයක් සහ එහි තාක්ෂණය පිලිබඳ මූලික විමසුමක්” the ruins lie at the Rajanganaya left bank Yaya I area.
 It is located about 1.5 miles downstream of the Neelabemma Ancient Weir (Amuna) which has been renovated.
 The location of the map uses this direction to mark it on the map.

 On the left bank of the river near the rock surface, you can still find part of the reinforcing wall built with large blocks of rock.
 This retaining wall has been extended towards the rock surface to build the bridge.
 This rock wall has been damaged towards the rock bed leaving only 3 rows of rocks at this end.

-Based on the technology and bricks used in the stone bridge as well as Amuna, both these constructions has been dated to the mid Anudradhapura era.
-Ruins at this site was been gazetted as a protected archaeological site on 6th June 2008.
+Based on the technology and bricks used in the stone bridge as well as Amuna, both these constructions have been dated to the mid-Audradhapura era.
+Ruins at this site were been gazetted as a protected archaeological site on 6th June 2008.

 The renovated Neelabemma Amuna lies 2.8 km from the Kala Oya bridge on the Puttlam – Anuradhapura road.
 The Amuna can be reached by taking a left turn from Saliyawewa.
-After the Amuna, a gravel road continues along the Kala Oya for next few kilometers.
-The ruins lie approx 1.5 miles (2.4 km) according the reference documents.
+After the Amuna, a gravel road continues along the Kala Oya for the next few kilometres.
+The ruins lie approx 1.5 miles (2.4 km) according to the reference documents.

 - Kayankerni Stone Bridge (Eastern Province)